CWolfs/ConverseTek/docs/faq.md

 You achiveve this with _links_.
 Right-click the node you wish the conversation to return to, select '_Copy_'.
 Then right-click the end of the conversation branch just before you loop back to copied section.
 Now select '_Paste as Link_'.

 Remember, you can only link from a _Response_ (yellow) to a _Node_ (blue).

+### "I've copied some dialog from another mod but the tool won't open it.
+Why?"

+They are probably using `ExtendedConversations` mod which adds many more dialog tags, conditions, actions and features.
+If a conversation is using one of those features then you will need to use the mod and install the ConverseTek definitions that come with it.